 Healthcare Interpreter Course

-The School of Public Health is proud to administer an accredited Health Care Interpreter Training program, a specialized educational program for individuals who are proficient in two or more languages.
-Our program is the first in the U.S. to be accredited by the International Medical Interpreter Association (IMIA).
-We offer two levels of training.
-Level I is an intensive 40-hour IMIA accredited course offered on an annual basis.
-After having successfully completed the course, the student receives a certificate/diploma issued by the UofM.
-Our next Health Care Interpreter Level I class will be offered ONLINE (via Zoom) for 5 weeks in the Summer of 2020 (from June 30th-July 30th).
-The online sessions will be held Tuesdays, Thursdays, and Saturdays for a total of 8 hours each week (course total = 40 hours).
-Please see the flyer and course description for details.
+The School of Public Health is proud to administer a CMIE-accredited Health Care Interpreter Training program, a specialized educational program for individuals who are proficient in two or more languages.
+Our accreditation is provided by the Commission of Medical Interpreter Education and recognized by the International Medical Interpreters Association (IMIA).
+We offer two levels of training: Level I and Level II.
+Both were offered ONLINE (via ZOOM) last spring.
+Our next Level I course will be offered via ZOOM in September 2021.
+Please see the flyer and registration form here.

 Please contact Ms. Espi Ralston (Program Director and Course Instructor) to register: email@example.com or 901.218.4691.